All in One Paint for Furniture + Cheap Herringbone Accent

 closeup of natural wood herringbone pattern on drawer

-For tougher jobs, here’s how I really clean hardware.
+For tougher jobs, here’s how I really clean furniture hardware.

 And here’s what it looks like now!!